 \section{Introduction}

-The strong interaction of nature is described by Quantum Chromodynamics (QCD), the theory of color-charged particles: quarks and gluons.
-This theory predicts that matter under extreme conditions undergoes a transition from a phase in which quarks and gluons are confined within hadrons to a deconfined phase in which they can propagate freely.
-This extreme phase of strongly interacting matter is called the quark-gluon plasma (QGP)~\cite{Cabibbo:1975exp, Collins1975super}, and can be produced by the collision of nuclei at ultrarelativistic velocities in large particle accelerators \cite{BRAHMS:2004adc,PHOBOS:2004zne,PHENIX:2004vcz,STAR:2005gfr,Muller:2012zq,Foka:2016vta}.
+The strong interaction of nature is described by quantum chromodynamics (QCD), the theory of color-charged particles: quarks and gluons.
+This theory predicts that under extreme conditions, matter undergoes a transition from a phase in which quarks and gluons are confined in hadrons to a deconfined phase in which they are free to propagate.
+This extreme phase of strongly interacting matter is called the quark-gluon plasma (QGP) ~\cite{Cabibbo:1975exp, Collins1975super}, and can be produced by the collision of nuclei at ultrarelativistic velocities in large particle accelerators ~\cite{BRAHMS:2004adc, PHOBOS:2004zne, PHENIX:2004vcz, STAR:2005gfr,Muller:2012zq,Foka:2016vta}.

 The aftermath of a collisional event is described by the so-called standard model of heavy-ion collisions~\cite{Heinz:2013th}.
-Initially, a lumpy and out-of-equilibrium state of matter is created immediately after the collision.
-After a short time, it reaches an approximate thermal equilibrium and becomes describable by relativistic viscous hydrodynamics \cite{Israel:1976tn,Israel:1979wp, Denicol:2012cn,Molnar:2013lta}.
-As the fluid QGP expands, its density and temperature decrease, and, as it eventually reaches the QCD confinement transition, quarks and gluons within the QGP hadronize.
-The resulting hadrons will evolve towards the detectors in the experiment, suffering both elastic and inelastic interactions.
-The numerical modeling of these different processes maps each of the above-mentioned stages into a component of a hybrid model \cite{Petersen:2008dd}.
+Immediately after the collision, a lumpy and out-of-equilibrium state of matter is initially created.
+After a short time, it reaches near thermal equilibrium and becomes describable by relativistic viscous hydrodynamics ~\cite{Israel:1976tn,Israel:1979wp, Denicol:2012cn,Molnar:2013lta}.
+As the fluid QGP expands, its density and temperature decrease, and when it finally reaches the QCD confinement transition, quarks and gluons are hadronized.
+The resulting hadrons move toward the detectors of the experiment, experiencing both elastic and inelastic interactions.
+Numerical modeling of these various processes reproduces each of the above stages in a component of a hybrid model \cite{Petersen:2008dd}.